 - 1. Parking shall be provided for each use based upon the minimum and maximum requirements outlined by use in Table 4-1: Automobile Parking Requirement Chart.
 Required parking quantities for a parcel may be modified by Warrant. - 2.
 Parking may be located on the same lot as the use it serves.
 Required parking may also be located on-street or in a common parking lot, provided the space is within 1/4 mile of the building's Principal Entrance.
-The required parking may be purchased or leased from a public or private civic parking reserve, the owner of which will manage the purchase or lease. - 3.
-Parking shall be located behind the Principal Façade of buildings whenever possible and according to their allowed location based on Transect Zone. - 4.
+The required parking may be purchased or leased from a public or private civic parking reserve, the owner of which will manage the purchase or lease.
+Off-site parking may also be under separate ownership if an agreement is provided guaranteeing the long-term availability of the parking, commensurate with the use served by the parking. - 3.
+Parking shall be located behind the Principal Façade of buildings whenever possible and according to their allowed location based on Transect Zone - 4.
 Parking garages shall be masked from the frontage by a Liner Building.
-Streetscreens, Garden Walls, fences, or hedges are required along all rights-of-way without buildings to shield views to parking). - 5.
+Streetscreens, Garden Walls, fences, or hedges are required along all rights-of-way without buildings to shield views to parking. - 5.
 Shared and Reduced Parking is encouraged in all Transect Zones for more efficient parking solutions.
 The amount of parking required is calculated by adding the total number of spaces required by each separate function in the Parking Requirement Chart and dividing by the appropriate factor from the Sharing Factor matrix.
 For example, the residential function requires ten spaces while the office function requires twelve spaces.
 Independently they would require twenty-two spaces, but when divided by the sharing factor of 1.4, they would require only sixteen spaces.
 When multiple functions share parking, the lowest sharing factor shall apply.

 TABLE 4-1: AUTOMOBILE PARKING REQUIREMENT CHART

-Number of Parking Spaces
+N lumber o of Parkir g Space es

-Use T5 1 T4-O 2 T4-R 2 T3 2 T2 / C 2 SD-W 2
+Use T5 T4-O T3 T2 / C SD-W

-Residential 2 / dwelling 1 / dwelling 2 / dwelling
+Residential (Primary Dwelling) 2 / dwelling 1 / dwelling 2 / dwelling 2 / dwelling 1 / dwelling

-Lodging 1 / guest room
+Lodging 1 / guest r room

 Office 2 / 1,000 sq. ft.

 Retail 3 / 1,000 sq. ft.

 Civic TBD by Warrant

 Education 1 per 12 students

-Other: General TBD by Warrant
+Other: General TBD by W /arrant

+0 4

 Other: Agricultural / Industrial 1 per employee on largest shift